European Vocational Skills Week goes 100% Digital

 Slovakia: State Vocational Education Institute (Štátny inštitút odborného vzdelávania - ŠIOV)

 A big “thank you” to all these organisations!

 Read more about our 2020 National Contact Points’ activities and how they’re supporting the Week here.

 Apply now for #CedefopPhotoAward 2020

 The #CedefopPhotoAward 2020 deadline is approaching, so apply now.
 Teams of up to four VET learners in the EU, Norway and Iceland are invited to put together a creative photo story that shares their VET experience related to green or digital skills, accompanied by up to 100 words explaining their work.
-Find out more here and watch the video for inspiration.
+Find out more here and for inspiration.
 Applications must be submitted at the latest by 15 September, via this link.
 Prizes will be given.

 This year we’re encouraging you to organise digital events/activities to promote VET – it could be a webinar, digital press campaign, online careers fair, Facebook Live, Instagram Live or another online gathering.Image

 And of course, if it can be done safely and in line with local regulations, you’re welcome to organise face-to-face events as part of the Week.
 There are already 228 events registered across 28 countries, reaching almost 630 000 people.